Favorite Book(s): A Prayer for Owen Meany by John Irving

-Go To Coping Skill/Self-Care: Journaling, Meditation, Yoga, Reading
+Go To Coping Skill/Self-Care: Meditation, prayer, a walk on the beach

 Jill McCracken, PhD